Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Create a new dunning as a follow-up to a preceding invoice.'
-This specifies the verb (create), resource (dunning), and context (follow-up to invoice).
-It distinguishes from sibling tools like lexware_create_dunning which likely creates a standalone dunning.
+The description clearly states the action: 'Create a new dunning as a follow-up to a preceding invoice'.
+It specifies the resource (dunning), verb (create), and relationship (follow-up to invoice).
+The endpoint is documented, and the distinction from sibling 'pursue_*' tools is clear because each targets a different document type.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.